kb8u/ZenPacks.Merit.AdvaFSP3000R7/README.rst

 severity levels used in Adva's FSP Network Manager are mapped to the five severity levels in Zenoss.

+Also included is a script to set a threshold for monitoring of receive optical signal levels 3 dBm below the current value.

 Zenpack contents
 ================
 The ZenPack has the following: